mkner/basic-pid/docs/examples.rst

 the application requirements.
 There is a lot of flexibilty with the **Iterate Mode** to manually fine-tune the regulator and how it performs over a sequence of timestep intervals.

+As always, keep in mind, discrete data is countable and continous data is measurable.
+Processes and their controls, in mobile robotics, is always a balancing act of both representations of time and its related events.

 This example is adapted from code in an operational Autonomous Mobile Robotic system